noobshow/terms/payment-terms/global.md

 In deciding to integrate Mulitbanco, you understand and accept that:

-a) the execution of the transfer, as well as the ability for a Customer to cancel or revoke a transfer, is contingent upon the then current terms and conditions of the Customer's bank; and
+1. the execution of the transfer, as well as the ability for a Customer to cancel or revoke a transfer, is contingent upon the then current terms and conditions of the Customer's bank; and

-b) Multibanco is not a guaranteed payment method, and is not available for all Portuguese bank accounts.
+2. Multibanco is not a guaranteed payment method, and is not available for all Portuguese bank accounts.

 # SEPA Direct Debit